mpuig/CarND-Behavioral-Cloning/README.md

 6. Go to  http://localhost:8888/notebooks/Data%20Exploration%20%26%20Tests.ipynb in your browser and run all the cells.
 Everything should execute without error.

-  After several tests, the best results are obtained using the NVIDIA architecture.

-7. Run autonomous driving in the simulator using the command:
+7. Launch the simulator and run autonomous driving with the command:

   ```
      python drive.py ./out/model_nvidia_09-0.03.json
   ```

+***

 ### Dependencies